apache/trafficcontrol/docs/source/development/traffic_monitor.rst

 HTTP Data Requests
 ------------------
 Data is provided to HTTP requests via the thread-safe shared data objects (see `Shared Data`_).
 These objects are closed in lambdas created via ``traffic_monitor/datareq/datareq.go:MakeDispatchMap()``.
-This is called by the Ops Configuration Manager when it recreates the HTTP server.
-Each HTTP endpoint is mapped to a function which closes around the shared data objects it needs, and takes the request data it needs (such as query parameters).
+This is called by the Ops Configuration Manager when it recreates the HTTP(S) server.
+Each HTTP(S) endpoint is mapped to a function which closes around the shared data objects it needs, and takes the request data it needs (such as query parameters).
 Each endpoint function resides in its own file in ``traffic_monitor/datareq/``.
-Because each Go HTTP routing function must be a ``http.HandlerFunc``, wrapper functions take the endpoint functions and return ``http.HandlerFunc`` functions which call them, and which are stored in the dispatch map, to be registered with the HTTP server.
+Because each Go HTTP routing function must be a ``http.HandlerFunc``, wrapper functions take the endpoint functions and return ``http.HandlerFunc`` functions which call them, and which are stored in the dispatch map, to be registered with the HTTP(S) server.

 Shared Data
 -----------